-Moncada lines two-run homer, White Sox beat Rangers 6-1
+Orioles set single-season record for HRs allowed, Rays win

 Braves starter Mike Soroka hasn’t won a decision in seven straight starts.
 Soroka, tied for the second-best ERA in the majors at 2.41, allowed no walks and struck out five in seven innings.

 Marlins starter Sandy Alcantara gave up Hechavarría’s RBI single in the second and allowed three hits in seven innings.
-He held the top four batters in Atlanta’s lineup — Acuña Jr., Ozzie Albies, Freeman and Josh Donaldson — to a collective 0 for 12.
+He held the top four batters in Atlanta’s lineup — Acuña, Ozzie Albies, Freeman and Josh Donaldson — to a collective 0 for 12.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports